tallforasmurf/CoBro/README.md

 the display of the welcome message.

-The user can ctl/cmd-click on any link to bring up a context menu with the options Copy link to clipboard and Open link in default browser.
+The user can ctl/cmd-click on any link to bring up a context menu with the options "Copy link to clipboard" and "Open link in default browser".
 This allows an easy escape for example to bring up the Archives or About link of a comic in a "real" browser.